AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 #### Ensuring the current call matches the call request.

-The top item in the previous iteration's call requests must pertain to the current function call.
+The top item in the previous iteration's private call requests must pertain to the current function call.

 This circuit will pop the request from the stack, comparing the hash with that of the current function call.